owncloud/ocis/services/userlog/_index.md

 The `userlog` service provides an API to retrieve configured events.
 For now, this API is mostly following the [oc10 notification GET API](https://doc.owncloud.com/server/next/developer_manual/core/apis/ocs-notification-endpoint-v1.html#get-user-notifications).

+## Subscribing

+Additionally to the oc10 API, the `userlog` service also provides an `/sse` (Server-Sent Events) endpoint to be informed by the server when an event happens.
+See [What is Server-Sent Events](https://medium.com/yemeksepeti-teknoloji/what-is-server-sent-events-sse-and-how-to-implement-it-904938bffd73) for a simple introduction and examples of server sent events.
+The `sse` endpoint will respect language changes of the user without needing to reconnect.
+Note that SSE has a limitation of six open connections per browser which can be reached if one has opened various tabs of the Web UI pointing to the same Infinite Scale instance.

+## Posting

+The userlog service is able to store global messages that will be displayed in the Web UI to all users.
+If a user deletes the message in the Web UI, it reappears on reload.
+Global messages use the endpoint `/ocs/v2.php/apps/notifications/api/v1/notifications/global` and are activated by sending a `POST` request.
+Note that sending another `POST` request of the same type overwrites the previous one.
+For the time being, only the type `deprovision` is supported.

+### Authentication

+`POST` and `DELETE` endpoints provide notifications to all users.
+Therefore only certain users can configure them.
+Two authentication methods for this endpoint are provided.
+Users with the `admin` role can always access these endpoints.
+Additionally, a static secret via the `USERLOG_GLOBAL_NOTIFICATIONS_SECRET` can be defined to enable access for users knowing this secret, which has to be sent with the header containing the request.

+### Deprovisioning

+Deprovision messages announce a deprovision text including a deprovision date of the instance to all users.
+With this message, users get informed that the instance will be shut down and deprovisioned and no further access to their data is possible past the given date.
+This implies that users must download their data before the given date.
+The text shown to users refers to this information.
+Note that the task to deprovision the instance does not depend on the message.
+The text of the message can be translated according to the translation settings, see section [Translations](#translations).
+The endpoint only expects a `deprovision_date` parameter in the `POST` request body as the final text is assembled automatically.
+The string hast to be in `RFC3339` format, however, this format can be changed by using `deprovision_date_format`.
+See the [go time formating](https://pkg.go.dev/time#pkg-constants) for more details.

 ## Deleting

 To delete events for an user, use a `DELETE` request to `ocs/v2.php/apps/notifications/api/v1/notifications` containing the IDs to delete.

+Sending a `DELETE` request to the `ocs/v2.php/apps/notifications/api/v1/notifications/global` endpoint to remove a global message is a restricted action, see the [Authentication](#authentication) section for more details.)

 ## Translations